 ABSTRACT

-This paper aims to present an ongoing PhD research in Information and Communication in Digital Platforms and proposes a context aware recommender system (CARS) of informative contents about Assistance Services of General Interest for Elderly (ASGIE) [5], for later exhibition on an Interactive TV (iTV) platform.
+This paper aims to present an ongoing PhD research of the Doctoral Program Information and Communication in Digital Platforms and proposes a context aware recommender system (CARS) of informative contents about Assistance Services of General Interest for the Elderly (ASGIE) [5], for later exhibition on an Interactive TV (iTV) platform.
 The first phase of this research has been dedicated to assessing the information needs of seniors and designing a proper CARS data model.
-Future work will involve designing and implementing a prototype for further evaluation in field tests with seniors, in the context of the +TV4E project [16].
-The intended contribution of this doctoral research is to promote greater autonomy, wellbeing and info-inclusion of seniors through a personalized approach.
+Future work will involve designing and implementing a prototype for further evaluation in the field with seniors, in the context of the +TV4E project [16].
+The intended contribution of this doctoral research is to promote greater autonomy, wellbeing and info-inclusion of seniors through a personalized approach. (mesmo assim parece-me q continua em linha com o q temos falado)

 Author Keywords

-Interactive TV; Context-aware; Seniors; Info-inclusion; Recommender systems.
+Interactive TV; Context-aware; Seniors [às vezes usa elderly]; Info-inclusion; Recommender systems.

 ACM Classification Keywords